 At a distance of 82 km from Siliguri, it takes about 3 hours to reach Samsing from Siliguri through the most picturesque landscape.
-As you enter Dooars through the National Highway 31, you will cross Malbazar to reach Chalsa.
+As you enter Dooars through National Highway 31, you will cross Malbazar to reach Chalsa.
 From Chalsa take a left turn and drive on for 15 km via Meteli to reach Samsing.
-The last few kilometers drive is a feast for the eyes as you pass through some of the most picturesque tea gardens of Dooars including the Chalsa Tea Garden, Zurantee Tea Garden, and Samsing Tea Garden.
-The road is relatively narrow but there are few vehicles traveling through this route as the road ends at Samsing.
+The last few kilometres of the drive are a feast for the eyes as you pass through some of the most picturesque tea gardens of Dooars including the Chalsa Tea Garden, Zurantee Tea Garden, and Samsing Tea Garden.
+The road is relatively narrow but there are few vehicles travelling through this route as the road ends at Samsing.

 Next to Suntalekhola is the small picturesque village of Faribasti.
 The village has about 50 households and is very well maintained.
 Flower gardens are common in almost all households.
-Some of the households have started homestay for tourists with active support from naturebeyond.
+Some of the households have started homestays for tourists with active support from HUMRO TOURS.
 You can walk through the village and its paddy land.

 Another attractive tourist spot is the `Rocky island nature resort` on the banks of river Murti.
 This is about 2 km from Samsing.
 The view of the river and surrounding forests are excellent from Rocky Island but tourist amenities are basic.
 Accommodation is arranged in small Tents for overnight visitors.
-The owners of this small resort are nature lovers and have so far resisted any attempt to commercialize this unique place. naturebeyond is in regular touch with them and actively support their endeavor.
+The owners of this small resort are nature lovers and have so far resisted any attempt to commercialize this unique place.
+HUMRO TOURS is in regular touch with them and actively supports their endeavour.